 Not Knowing About Updates

-With social media constantly making changes to their platform, it’s important for job seekers to stay on top of these changes.
+With social media constantly making changes to their platform, job seekers need to stay on top of these changes.
 As mentioned, LinkedIn has made several recent updates, but so has Twitter.
 As technology continues to evolve, job seekers need to be aware of how these updates can assist them in their job search, which proves to recruiters that they can stay up-to-date with the changes.

 Lack of Professionalism